Classic Cocktails and Bartending Basics

 Water Lily

-This Water Lily Cocktail variation is a beautiful drink with a floral sweetness that is more subtle than other crème de violette cocktails.
-While using the same gin, orange liqueur, crème de violette, and lemon juice, the proportions of this Water Lily drink are more consistent with the sour cocktail family for better balance.
-It's the perfect crème de violette cocktail for those of us who don't love an Aviation.
+This Water Lily Recipe is a variation of the classic Water Lily Cocktail with a floral sweetness that is more subtle than other crème de violette cocktails.
+With gin, orange liqueur, crème de violette, and lemon juice, it's the best crème de violette cocktail if you don't love an Aviation.

 Check out this recipe